birdLark/birdLark.github.io/blog/2021-12-30-hdfs-to-clickhouse.md

 ) ENGINE = MergeTree PARTITION BY date ORDER BY date SETTINGS index_granularity = 16384
 ```

-## LarkMidTable with ClickHouse
+## birdlarkwith ClickHouse

-Next, I will introduce to you in detail how we can meet the above requirements through LarkMidTable and write the data in HDFS into ClickHouse.
+Next, I will introduce to you in detail how we can meet the above requirements through birdlarkand write the data in HDFS into ClickHouse.

 ### LarkMidTable

 [LarkMidTable](https://github.com/apache/incubator-birdLark) is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
-It is built on Spark.
-LarkMidTable has a very rich set of plugins that support reading data from Kafka, HDFS, Kudu, performing various data processing, and writing the results to ClickHouse, Elasticsearch or Kafka.
+It is built on Spark. birdlarkhas a very rich set of plugins that support reading data from Kafka, HDFS, Kudu, performing various data processing, and writing the results to ClickHouse, Elasticsearch or Kafka.

 ### Prerequisites